-If you didn’t already know, your vehicle’s suspension can easily last for thousands of miles due to its robustness.
+If you didn’t already know, your vehicle’s suspension kits can easily last for thousands of miles due to their robustness.
 However, in the midst of potholes and the occasional run-in with rocks, and even a curbside, your suspension can be easily damaged.
 When vehicles are driven on bumpy roads or even off-road, the suspension also gets damaged.

 When your system becomes ineffective, your vehicular control will significantly decrease.
 If ever the suspension in your vehicle is damaged, you’ll be running the risk of meeting with fatal accidents.
 The suspension system on a vehicle is made up of shock absorbers and springs.

 The shocks are known for rebounding any up and down or bouncing movements that the vehicle experiences.
 In essence, this reduces the impact that the vehicle experiences.
 The springs in the system work by suspending the vehicle’s weight above the axles.
 Hence, the bouncing motion is reduced and not affects the vehicle.

 Additionally, the shocks in the suspension system are responsible for dealing with the performance and ease of control that you experience while driving.
 Since the springs are heavy-duty, they last for many years and eventually wear out.
 Most of the components of the system, wear out after some time.